q-centrix/rugular/README.md

 * ``angular-ui-router`` will be replaced by the ``router`` re-write by the Angular team.
-* Angular 1.3 will be updated to Angular 1.4
+* Angular 1.3 will be updated to Angular 1.4 (then to 1.5)

 Post Angular 2.0 changes